Photographer:Unknown Affiliation: Pest and Diseases Image Library Source:www.bugwood.org Copyright:CC BY-NC 3.0

 For a map of the distribution, survey and eradication efforts click here

 On May 23, 2016 the presence of EAB was confirmed in Harrison County by the U.S. Forest Service and Texas A&M Forest Service.
+Thankfully, the 2017 survey by the Texas A&M Forest Service and the Texas Invasive Species Institute did not find the EAB to be expanding.

 AR, CT, CO, GA, IA, IL, IN, KS, KY, LA, MA, MD, MI, MN, MO, NC, NH, NJ, NY, OH, PA, TN, TX, VA, WI and WV